Whitney Souness: Early life

 Souness was born on 12 October or 12 November 1995 (sources vary).
 She comes from Porirua in the Wellington Region of the North Island of New Zealand.
-She attended St Mary's College in Wellington and, on the school's netball team, was coached by the former Samoan international, Frances Solia.
+She attended St Mary's College in Wellington and, on the school's netball team, was coached by the former Samoan international, Pelesa Semu.
 She was chosen for the New Zealand Secondary Schools side in 2013, and was in the national development squad in 2014 and 2015.